-A further advantage of such a solution for the protection of vulnerable road users is demonstrated by the application case of the city of Dachau near Munich, Germany, which, as a pioneer in Smart City, together with SWARCO, has installed such an intelligent traffic light in the city area at Münchner Straße, corner of Prinz-Albert-Straße: "The system, which we developed especially for Dachau together with SWARCO, is contactless.
+A further advantage of such a solution for the protection of vulnerable road users is demonstrated by the application case of the city of Dachau near Munich, Germany, which, as a pioneer in Smart City, together with SWARCO, has installed such an intelligent traffic light in the city area at Münchner Straße, corner of Prinz-Adalbert-Straße: "The system, which we developed especially for Dachau together with SWARCO, is contactless.
 After a short time almost no one uses the push-button here anymore", says Heribert Lorenz, head of the traffic engineering department of the city of Dachau.
 SWARCO's and FLIR's solution is therefore, not only in the current situation of the COVID-19 pandemic, also a protective step to limit the spread of viruses and germs.

 Citizens do not need to worry about data protection either: although the sensor technology records every person at the side of the road, the person's identity remains secret.
 Since the solution is a heat-based recognition system based on body temperature, the cameras only capture outlines and not faces - identification is not possible.
 In addition, the system does not collect or store any data, thus ensuring the privacy of each road user.